-Temporarily controlling the management of a company to dispose high-value assets that have no current relevance to the company's business, and using the profits gained from the disposal to temporarily distribute high dividends, or selling the shares at a high price taking advantage of the opportunity afforded by the sudden rise in share prices created by the temporary distribution of high dividends system to ensure appropriate information disclosure are insufficient, the company can adopt its own response policy to allow shareholders to compare and consider whether the acquiring party's offer or the current management's policy would enhance corporate value, or to allow the company to provide shareholders with its board of director's opinion or an alternative proposal, and to ensure that shareholders have the time and information necessary for these purposes.
-Such action also may be aimed at securing negotiation opportunities to obtain more favorable terms than those initially offered by the acquiring party.
+Temporarily controlling the management of a company to dispose high-value assets that have no current relevance to the company's business, and using the profits gained from the disposal to temporarily distribute high dividends, or selling the shares at a high price taking advantage of the opportunity afforded by the sudden rise in share prices created by the temporary distribution of high dividends

-In such cases, when countermeasures are invoked in response to an acquiring party's violation of the procedural rules set forth in the company's response policy, the countermeasures are likely to be found tied with the necessity from a perspective of securing time, information, and negotiation opportunities.
+In such cases, when countermeasures are invoked in response to an acquiring party's violation of the procedural rules set forth in the company's response policy, the countermeasures are likely to be found tied with the necessity to secure time, information, and negotiation opportunities.

-However, designing or operating a response policy that allows a target company to endlessly request information from the acquiring party on the grounds of securing time, information, and negotiation opportunities, or arbitrarily prolong the period for consideration of acquisition offers unnecessarily, should not be permitted.84
+However, designing or operating a response policy that allows a target company to endlessly request information from the acquiring party on the grounds of securing time, information, and negotiation opportunities, or arbitrarily prolong the period for consideration of acquisition offers unnecessarily, should not be permitted.81

-For example, a company's policy that requires an acquiring party which intends to make open-market purchases or a tender offer to suspend the execution of its acquisition procedures for the same period as the maximum period of a tender offer (60 business days, in principle85) or that requires an acquiring party which intends to make open-market purchases to provide at least the same level of appropriate information to shareholders as required for a tender offer registration statement (such as the purpose and number of purchases, outline of the acquiring party and basic management policy after the acquisition), are considered reasonable to a certain degree from the perspective of securing time, information, and negotiation opportunities.
-In
+For example, a company's policy that requires an acquiring party which intends to make open-market purchases or a tender offer to suspend the execution of its acquisition procedures for the same period as the maximum period of a tender offer (60 business days, in principle82) or that requires an acquiring party which intends to make open-market purchases to provide at least the same level of appropriate information to shareholders as required for a tender offer registration statement (such as the purpose and number of purchases, outline of the acquiring party and basic management policy after the acquisition), are considered reasonable to a certain degree from the perspective of securing time, information, and negotiation opportunities.
+In cases where it is considered that the time and information sought by the target company are beyond these comparable requirements, what is being sought should be fully considered and explained by the target company on an individual, case-by-case basis.